Best sport streaming services in Australia: From Kayo to OK

 What about Foxtel Now?

-The only reason you’d consider getting Foxtel Now over Kayo Sports is because you want the versatility to watch more than just sport.
+The only reason you’d consider getting Foxtel Now over Kayo Sports is that you want the versatility to watch more than just sport.
 While Kayo Sports Basic costs $25 a month, the minimum buy-in cost for Foxtel Now is $25… and that doesn’t include any sporting channels.
 Instead, that $25 will score you the Essentials base package, then you pay $29 extra a month to add the Sports pack, meaning it’s a $54-per-month fee outside of limited promotional pricing deals.

 That’s all well and good if you can get the $25 of value out of the Essentials package, but if you’re in it for just the sport, Kayo Sports is the way to go.
 Foxtel Now also lets you pay to add extra channels like Movies and Drama Extra, but it can cost as much as $104 a month if you add everything.